May 23, 2021

 Here are a couple commonly used events:

-: When the contents of an input element is changed (ie: a checkbox is clicked or text is changed)For all event types, see the documentation
+click: When a user clicks the elementload: When the object has finished loadingmouseover: When the mouse hovers over the elementinput: When the contents of an input element is changed (ie: a checkbox is clicked or text is changed)For all event types, see the documentation

-method of html elements
+Use the addEventListener method of html elements

 For example: